Cutting Food Waste in Half Could Benefit Biodiversity As Much As Overhauling Diets

 Study finds slashing U.S. food waste could reduce threats to biodiversity by 18%.

 ANNAPOLIS, Md – Simply cutting avoidable food waste in the United States by 50% could be almost as beneficial to biodiversity as switching the entire United States’ population to a planet-conscious diet, a new study finds.
 The study, conducted by researchers at the University of Maryland’s National Socio-Environmental Synthesis Center (SESYNC), appears today in Proceedings of the National Academy of Sciences.

-Lead author Quentin Read—a SESYNC computational scientist who is now a statistician at USDA’s Agricultural Research Service—says, “Food waste has been a hot topic for a while, but it's time for us to really get serious about reducing it.
+Lead author Quentin Read—who conducted the research while at SESYNC and who is now a statistician at USDA’s Agricultural Research Service—says, “Food waste has been a hot topic for a while, but it's time for us to really get serious about reducing it.
 People working in both the food space and the conservation space can point to our study to make the connection between food waste reduction and preserving biodiversity.”

 Humans’ conversion of much of Earth’s most productive land to agricultural land has resulted in some plant and animal species going extinct, while others are in a “death spiral”—their remaining natural habitat is just too small to sustain viable populations.
 As food production’s land and biodiversity footprint expands in the United States and worldwide, the problem is only getting worse.
 Thus, it's important to assess the potential benefits—and trade-offs—of possible societal actions that could reduce the food system’s impact and allow ecosystems and the threatened species they support to recover.
 In this study, researchers explored two of the most promising actions: food waste reduction and diet shifts.